Kin The Know

 Pregnancy and hormone changes

-This can be a sign of early pregnancy, with studies showing anywhere from 30 to 50 percent of pregnant women experience these bumps.
+This can be a sign of early pregnancy, with studies showing anywhere from 30-50% of pregnant women experience these bumps.

 These white bumps can also be caused by hormonal changes (such as your menstrual cycle, if you try a new form of hormonal contraception or if you're navigating a hormonal imbalance due to stress).

-These bumps aren't usually harmful, but they can easily be treated by avoiding any harsh cleansers on your nipples and ditching any non-breathable bras that can be causing friction on your nipples.
+These bumps aren't usually harmful, but they can easily be treated by avoiding any harsh cleansers on your nipples and ditching any non-breathable bras that can cause friction on your nipples.

 Pressure on the breast